“Does my child have ADHD?”

-Why is it important to have a full evaluation?
+Why is it important to have a full evaluation for ADHD?

 The reason it is important to have a full child psychiatry evaluation is because many things can cause ADHD symptoms and only a professional can tease out what might be ADHD versus other health, behavioral, and mental health problems.
 Before you treat ADHD with medications, you want to make sure it is the correct diagnosis by someone who is an expert in child psychiatry.

 - Difficulty paying attention at work, school, a hobby, or fun activity